remmarty/CNN_steganalysis/README.md

 3. PyTorch Lightning 2.0.0
 4. Neptune.ai API 1.0 - Neptune.ai logger and cloud platform was used to store all the necessary data about each of the conducted experiments and to plot metrics like train/val classification per epoch.

 NVIDIA GeForce RTX 2080 Ti (11 GB VRAM) GPU was used (v531.29 drivers).
-During the training of each model 95% of GPU VRAM was used and whole training/testing process took about 4,5 hrs on average.
+During the training of each model 95% of GPU VRAM was used and whole training/testing process for each variant took about 4,5 hrs on average.

 ## Results

 Raw results are presented below.
-More of the data/metrics and conclusions can be found in the Master's Thesis .pdf itself [5] (written in polish).
+More of the data/metrics (accuracy graphs, ROC curves, CM) and conclusions can be found in the Master's Thesis .pdf itself [5] (written in polish).

 #### Yedroudj-Net:
 ![image](https://github.com/remmarty/CNN_steganalysis/assets/26029058/8e46790e-5a54-49ce-8741-62fe14981477)